-Dump the gray and black water holding tanks before traveling to avoid carrying unnecessary Keep drain valve closed to minimize the weight.
-The weight of the holding tank contents is not calculated into the RV cargo carrying capacity (this extra weight would reduce your available May lead to illness or personal injury. cargo capacity).
-Traveling with full holding tank(s)
+Dump the gray and black water holding tanks before traveling to avoid carrying unnecessary weight.
+The weight of the holding tank contents is not calculated into the RV cargo carrying capacity (this extra weight would reduce your available cargo capacity).
+Traveling with full holding tank(s) could possibly cause you to exceed the individual tire ratings and/or the RV GAWR or RV GVWR.
+Potential damage to suspension components, such as springs, tires and axles, could result.